shoryasethia/Virtual_Notepad/Week2/Assignment/README.md

 > **Note : Each week's assignment submission is necessary for SoC and project completetion certificates**

 ## Optional Assignment :
 - Try to implement MLP1, MLP2, MLP3 on Fashion-MNIST.
-Andd compare their performance.
+And compare their performance.
 - To Download Fashion-Mnist run following
 ```
 fashion_mnist = tf.keras.datasets.fashion_mnist